Matching Function Equilibria with Partial Assignment: Existence, Uniqueness and Estimation: Estimation of counterfactuals

 Our approach highlights a previously undocumented new property in the matching literature, that ratios in the equilibrium numbers of unmarried men and women can be inferred from the observed matching equilibrium by using the system \eqref{count: ratioSystem}, which themselves are free of the model parameters for some class of matching models.
-The first paper that proposed this `hat' approach is \citet{eaton2007unbalanced}.
+The first paper that proposed this `hat' approach is \textcite{eaton2007unbalanced}.
 While this approach is quite commonly used in the trade literature, it does not typically generate a transformed model that is free of structural parameters.
 Unlike our case here, parameters such as the elasticity of substitution typically remain in the `hat' model and these parameters need to be calibrated or estimated.

-Note that comparing to the parametric approach, the parameter-free approach has an advantage in terms of computational time as it does not require the estimation of model parameters.
-However, it is also worth noting that the parameter-free approach only applies to models whose associated matching functions are homogeneous and multiplicatively separable in parameters.
-It seems that the two assumptions are restrictive, but most matching in examples of Section \ref{sec: examples} satisfy these two assumptions and our parameter-free approach applies to the models.
-For example, it is trivial to show that matching functions in the TU models of CS, NTU models of Menzel, and BLP models are homogeneous and multiplicatively separable in parameters.
+In our context, the parameter-free approach has an advantage of not requiring the estimation of model parameters.
+Moreover, we only need to solve the system of non-linear equations \eqref{count: ratioSystem} once.